sense 1v

 Ha costipato i documenti.
 (Giovanni Verga, I Malavoglia)

-costipàre : to constipate
+costipare : to constipate

 co|sti||re : (accento grave)

-Indicative mood (Indicativo) of the verb costipàre
+indicativo costipare.
+Indicative mood of the verb costipare

 Tempo semplice